-Average efficiency is always calculated in real-time.
-Here you can decide on how many seconds of flight this calculation must be done.
-The real distance covered second by second in this period is divided by the final difference of altitude.
-So if for example you go and return back to the same point after 2 minutes, and you have set 2 minutes as period, average GR will consider the total distance covered in those two minutes, and not the distance between your position 2 minutes before and your current position, that in this case could be almost zero!
+point after 2 minutes, and you have set 2 minutes as period, average GR will consider the total distance covered in those two minutes, and not the distance between your position 2 minutes before and your current position, that in this case could be almost zero!
 Normally for gliders a good value is 90-120 seconds, and for paragliders 15 seconds.
 Lower values will give as a result pretty much the same as GR Instant, while higher values will look like GR Cruise.
 Other commercial instruments and software use 2 minutes.

-Predict wind drift: Account for wind drift for the predicted circling duration.
-This reduces the arrival height for legs with head wind (on by de- 12.12 Glide Computer / Wind This page sets the base for wind computations.
+Predict wind drift\ : Account for wind drift for the predicted circling duration.
+This reduces the arrival height for legs with head wind (on by default).

+13.12 Glide Computer / Wind

+This page sets the base for wind computations.

-Auto wind: This allows switching on or off the automatic wind algorithm.
+Auto wind : This allows switching on or off the automatic wind algorithm.
 Manual: When the algorithm is switched off, the pilot is responsible for setting the wind estimate.
 Circling: Circling mode requires only a GPS source.
-ZigZag: ZigZag requires an intelligent vario with airspeed Both: Uses Circling and ZigZag.
+ZigZag: ZigZag requires an intelligent vario with airspeed output.
+Both: Uses Circling and ZigZag.

-Prefere external wind: If enabled, the wind vector received from external devices overrides XCSoar's internal wind calculation.
+Prefere external wind : If enabled, the wind vector received from external devices overrides XCSoar's internal wind calculation.

-12.13 Glide Computer / Route This page allows control over glide reach calculations and route optimisations.
-Route mode: This controls which types of obstacles are used in route planning.
-Please have a look at Section 4.13 for a detailed description.
+13.13 Glide Computer / Route

+This page allows control over glide reach calculations and route optimisations.

-Route climb: When enabled and MC is positive, route planning allows climbs between the aircraft location and destination.
-Route ceiling: When enabled, route planning climbs are limited to ceiling defined by greater of current aircraft altitude plus 500 m and the thermal ceiling.
-If disabled, climbs are unlimited.
-Reach mode: How calculations are performed of the reach of the glider with respect to terrain.
+- Route mode : This controls which types of obstacles are used in route planning.
+Please have a look at Section 4.13 for a detailed description. - Route climb\: When enabled and MC is positive, route planning allows climbs between the aircraft location and destination. - Route ceiling\ : When enabled, route planning climbs are limited to ceiling defined by greater of current aircraft altitude plus 500 m and the thermal ceiling.
+If disabled, climbs are unlimited. - Reach mode : How calculations are performed of the reach of the glider with respect to terrain.
 Off: Reach calculations disabled.
 Straight: The reach is from straight line paths from the glider.
 Turning: The reach is calculated allowing turns around terrain obstacles.

-Reach display: This determines whether the glide reach is drawn as a line resp. a shade on the map area.

-Reach polar: This determines the glide performance used in reach, landable arrival, abort and alternate calculations.
+Reach display : This determines whether the glide reach is drawn as a line resp. a shade on the map area.
+Reach polar\ : This determines the glide performance used in reach, landable arrival, abort and alternate calculations.
 Task: Uses task MacCready value; Safety MC: Uses safety MacCready value.